See the past, present, and future through Nagoya architecture.

 Nadya Park

-Slightly outside of the main shopping area, the Nadya Park building dominates its surroundings with its impressive metallic structure that houses a variety of restaurants, offices, and shops, most famous of all being LOFT which takes up nearly half the building!
-As you walk through the entrance, it’d be hard not to be impressed by the wide-open area that stretches all the way up to the top of the building, emphasizing the sheer size.
+Outside of the main shopping area, the Nadya Park building dominates its surroundings with its impressive metallic structure.
+This building houses a variety of restaurants, offices, and shops, most famous of all being LOFT, which takes up nearly half the building!
+As you walk through the entrance, it’s hard not to be impressed by the wide-open area that stretches all the way up to the top of the building, emphasizing the sheer size.

 Nadya Park (ナディアパーク)